Modeling of the physical phenomena occurring in the casting and mold is performed by the solver modules of the POLIGONSOFT (see the figure below).

 The new porosity model cannot use the porosity and pressure field files as initial conditions.

-The Hooke is a PoligonSoft solver designed for calculating the stress-strain state (SSS) of a cast and a mold.
+The Hooke is a POLIGONSOFT solver designed for calculating the stress-strain state (SSS) of a casting and a mold.
 The basis for calculating the SSS is the files of the results of the previously performed solidification calculation.
 The solidification and porosity solver Fourier creates .cst and .mld files that contain the temperature fields of the casting and mold, respectively.
 These files are part of the input data for the Hooke stress solver.

 The parameters required to run the solver are located on the Stress tab (see the figure below).